Florida’s Johnson ‘following simple commands’ after collapse

 GAINESVILLE, Fla.
-(AP) — Florida says forward Keyontae Johnson is “following simple commands” after being transferred from Tallahassee Memorial to UF Health in Gainesville.
+(AP) — Florida says forward Keyontae Johnson was “following simple commands” after being transferred from Tallahassee Memorial to UF Health in Gainesville.

 The school added Monday that Johnson is undergoing further tests and remains in critical but stable condition two days after he collapsed on the court at Florida State.